CONFER (software): InfoX

-InfoX (pronounced “info-ex”, originally InfoDisk) is a program for the Apple Macintosh ("Classic"; not compatible with the modern Mac OS X) developed by the Information Technology Division at the University of Michigan.
+InfoX (pronounced “info-ex”, originally InfoDisk) is a program for the Apple Macintosh running Classic MacOS, developed by the Information Technology Division at the University of Michigan.
 It provides a modern user interface (menus, icons, windows, and buttons) that can be used to check electronic mail, participate in CONFER II conferences, access the MTS User Directory, and create, edit, and manipulate files.
 InfoX adds Macintosh-style word processing features to the more traditional editing functions available from the CONFER command-line interface.
 One can use the standard Cut, Copy, and Paste commands under the Macintosh Edit menu to move text from any Macintosh file to a conference entry or message.
 Text is automatically wrapped text in conference entries and messages.

 InfoX allows users to join a conference, enter or respond to an item, read a particular item or response, forget an item, or mark all items as seen.
 Unseen conference items are displayed in much the same way messages are displayed, so one can select an item by title, not just by item number.
 When a conference folder is opened, InfoX displays a variety of information about new items and new responses.
 The buttons at the top of the screen allow the user to join a conference, read any item, enter a new item, forget an item, and mark all items as seen.

 Some CONFER II functions are not available through InfoX.
 One cannot use the program to enter organizer-defined commands, post or read bulletins, hold meetings, use polled or numeric responses, enter pseudonymous or anonymous responses, change entries, access the index or summaries, or send or receive CONFER messages.
 Because InfoX does not allow for many conference management features, organizers and advanced users choose to access conferences through the traditional CONFER II command-line interface.